-Step 3: arrive at the access gate (interim process)
+Step 3: Arrive at the access gate (interim process)

-- At the entrance gate, the person entering is required to show they have completed the application (Daily pre-screening questionnaire).
-Access the NWU via: - Mahikeng Main gate. - o Potchefstroom Main gate (Hoffman Street)/contractors (access via President Street). - Vanderbijlpark Main gate - Upon entering, protection services will direct the person to a screening station where a non-contact temperature check will be conducted. - Pending the results of the temperature screening, the employee will be issued with a colour-coded sticker to indicate that he/she has been cleared and access to the workplace is authorised. - If the person has a high temperature and/or high-risk indicators found on the questionnaire the person will be referred to the Health Care Centre of a preferred medical doctor for further assessment/medical attention/testing. - Note: Any person, who cannot complete the daily pre-screening questionnaire (means to access) before accessing the NWU, will be directed to the campus screening station where the daily prescreening questionnaire application can be completed.
+- Access the NWU via: - Mahikeng Main gate. - Potchefstroom All gates (Contractors access via President Street). - Vanderbijlpark Main gate - At the entrance gate, the person entering is required to show his/her green/red token that indicates the application has been completed (daily pre-screening questionnaire). - Upon entering, temperature screening will be conducted either manually or by a build in non-contact temperature camera where available. - Pending the results of the temperature screening, the employee will be issued with a sticker to indicate that he/she has been cleared and access to the workplace is authorised. - If the person has a high temperature and/or high-risk indicators found on the questionnaire (red token), the person will be referred to the Health Care Centre or a preferred medical doctor for further assessment/medical attention/testing. - Note: Any person, who cannot complete the daily pre-screening questionnaire before accessing the NWU, will be assisted by protection services at the gate to complete the daily pre-screening questionnaire on behalf of the person.